+KUKA succeeded in preventing and mitigating disruptions to the supply chain through proactive risk management.
+This ensured that customer orders could be processed in their entirety.
+Nevertheless, there are inherent risks due to insolvencies of suppliers and/or customers, as well as production disruptions caused by COVID-19 cases.
+The pandemic has also shown, however, that the trend towards automation remains intact, offering opportunities especially in logistics/e-commerce, healthcare, alternative drive systems, but also in non-industrial sectors.
 KUKA works with suppliers that focus on quality, innovative strength, continuous improvement and reliability so that it can supply its own customers with products of the highest possible quality and ensure timely delivery.
 Generally, KUKA sources product components from several suppliers in order to minimize the risk of sharp price increases for key raw materials, but in a few cases, due to a lack of alternative sources, is dependent on single suppliers that dominate their markets.
 Continuous monitoring of supplier risks is conducted as part of the risk management process.